KhaiTrinh/CECS453FinalProject/README.md

 <!--Description-->
 <h2> Description </h2>
-<p> For our final project, we were tasked to come up with a project idea.
-We wanted to make an app that utilized most of what we learned in our summer class with an additional of wanting to implement Firebase. </p>
+<p> For our final project, we were tasked to come up with our own application.
+We wanted to make an app that utilized most of what we learned in our summer class with the addition of wanting to implement Firebase. </p>
-<p> Our app's function is to be able to allow the user to upload images to our database, and allow said user to view all of their uploaded images anytime they want as long as they can connect to our database. </p>
+<p> Image Vault is used to store images to the cloud.
+The user is able to view all of the images that they've uploaded as long as they are connected to a wi-fi service.
+They also have the option to delete an image. </p>

 <!--Technologies Used-->
 <h2> Technologies Used </h2>